 A Massive PDF Conversion Project

-Back in 2001, the Canadian government took a stance on digital accessibility issues.
+The creation of a PDF remediation software tool begins with a legal decision.
+In 2001, the Canadian government took a stance on digital accessibility issues.
 Lawmakers developed a standard for all government web content, naming it the Common Look and Feel (CLF).

 This measure focused on many web content factors, including coding practices that supported digital accessibility.
 This was the start of a long, arduous journey to digital accessibility compliance.

-By 2007, not a federal single agency had complied with this standard, according to a Candian Treasury department audit.
+By 2007, not a federal single agency had complied with this standard, according to a Canadian Treasury department audit.
 That same year, a blind, special-needs consultant Donna Jodhan sued the Ottawa government for discrimination when she was unable to apply for a job on its website due to an inaccessible job application form.
 Jodhan, who has won four awards from IBM for technical initiatives, won her case in November 2010.
 The courts gave the government 15 months to make its website accessible, including any PDF documents housed there.
 Fast forward to 2012.
 The Canadian government, specifically the CIOs Branch of Treasure Board, felt immense pressure to meet this court-mandated deadline on time.
 One thing was holding them back: a massive amount of digitally inaccessible PDFs.

 Ottawa Searches for a Solution